 All the excess mucus would block our breathing if we couldn’t clear our airways by coughing.
 Inflammation of the airway from reflux can also cause non-productive cough

-Inflammation of your sinuses or nasal cavities increases mucus production, which will drip down the back of your throat.
+Inflammation of your sinuses or nasal cavities increases mucus production, which will drip down the back of your throat, or cause the sensation that something is dripping down your throat.

 The valve in your throat needs to relax when you swallow and get tight again afterward.
-If the valve is tense and stressed from LPR, swallowing becomes difficult.
+If the valve is inflamed and tense from LPR, swallowing becomes difficult.

 Many patients with LPR experience frequent belching.

-The so-called eustachian tube connects our ears to the airways. reflux can travel through that tube and cause inflammation.
+The so-called eustachian tube connects our ears to the airways.
+Reflux can travel through that tube, cause inflammation and contribute to ear disease.

-If you already have another problem in the airways, LPR will cause you more trouble than it would somebody else.
-If pollen allergy, real asthma, or similar conditions are already present, then the airways are already weakened.
+If you already have an issue with your airway, such as allergy or asthma, your airway is already irritated and potentially more susceptible to inflammation and disease by LPR.
+If pollen allergy, asthma, or similar conditions are already present, then the airways are already weakened.
 They are even more prone to irritation and inflammation.

 Enter your email to get the latest developments on N-Zyme, including our research, clinical trials and corporate reports.